MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/troubleshoot-warehouse-setup.md

 This topic describes how to fix common issues that you might encounter while setting up warehouses in Dynamics 365 Supply Chain Management.

-## Security roles and permissions for the warehouse mobile device app emulator.
+## I can't use roles other than administrator to access the mobile device app emulator.

 ### Issue description

-Unable to use roles different than administrator on the mobile device app emulator.
+You can't use roles other than administrator to access the mobile device app emulator.

 ### Issue resolution

 The mobile device app emulator is set to work only with the administrator account.
-For all testing and live process purposes, we recommend using the warehouse mobile device app itself.
+For all testing and live process purposes, we recommend using the warehouse app itself.